hbowie/SoftDevBigIdeas-23/content/Structure.md

 The bulk of the work consists of 52 *Big Ideas*.

-These are divided into the following sections:
+These are divided into the following sections.

 | Title | Description |
 | :---- | :---------- |
-| [[Intro]] | Introductory materials, to help orient the reader
 | [[Fundamental]] | Ideas applicable to all phases and all roles
 | [[Leadership]] | Ideas primarily of interest to those in any sort of leadership role
 | [[People]] | Ideas that help with human issues